divyampandey/quartz/content/posts/Agentic-AI/Chapter-3-Classic ReAct Agent Recipe.md

 ## Classic ReAct Agent Recipe (pre-v1 LangChain)

-In older LangChain code, ReAct agents were wired in three steps:
+In older LangChain versions `< 1.0`, ReAct agents were wired in three steps:

 1. **Get the ReAct prompt from the Hub**
 2. **Build a “reasoning chain” with `create_react_agent`**